docQodly/docs/docs/studio/design-webforms/components/uploadCustomComponents.md

 Qodly Studio offers an upload functionality to enhance the user experience and streamline the integration of custom components.
 This feature enables users to upload components generated using the [`npm run build` command](../../../customComponent/setup.md#building).

-### Community Custom Components
+## Community's Custom Components

-The growing Qodly developer community creates amazing custom components and makes them available online for free download.
-Find these components on the [**Custom Components for Qodly Studio**](https://github.com/qodly/custom-components) page.
+The Qodly developer community is actively expanding, with members continuously crafting innovative custom components.
+These components are generously shared for free download within the community.
+If you're interested in contributing your custom components to this collective effort, we invite you to do so on the [**Custom Components for Qodly Studio page**](https://github.com/qodly/custom-components).

 ## Uploading Custom Component